Krakenpine/krakendsp/README.md

 Main idea is to have a set of audio-effects that implement the MultiFX virtual class, so they can easily be used in different projects.
 At first there will be separate Juce-projects to create VST-plugins from them, but another main goal is to create a physical multi-effects units for modular synthesizers using Electrosmith Daisy ( https://electro-smith.com/products/daisy-seed ).

-Currently it has only simple distortion effect.
+Currently it has only simple distortion, tremolo and filter/EQ effects.

 TO DO:
 Distortion:
 - implement Overdrive type
-- implement Metal Zone type (requires filter effects)
+- implement Metal Zone type
-- implement oversampling
+- implement EQ/Tonestack

+Tremolo:
+- create JUCE-project

+Biquad Filter:
+- Fix normalization/denormalization confusion of controls
+- create JUCE-project

+LFO:
+- Check if vertical & hortical distortions actually work as intended
+- Define what is actually intended
+- Add more

 Effects to add:
-- Tremolo (requires LFO)
 - Bitcrusher
 - Chorus (requires LFO and Delay)
 - Compressor (requires Envelope follower and ADSR envelope)